Standard deviation and its use cases in Trading

 Below we calculate and plot the z-scores for the ITC stock returns using the above formula in Python:

-In addition, a standardized measure like the z-score is used widely to generate signals for mean-reverting trading strategies such as pair trading.
+In addition, a standardised measure like the z-score is used widely to generate signals for mean-reverting trading strategies such as pairs trading.

 Date Adj Close Returns Returns_zscore